 One great feature to keep in mind → You don’t have to ask for the student's name or contact information!
 You’ve already got that.
 The student’s name is displayed in the queue and their name, contact information, and other information is provided in your institution's Prospects Report.

-What happens when Live Chat is unavailable?
+What happens when Live Chat is set to "Away"?

 Leaving a message — just like engaging in chat — automatically adds the student to your Prospects Report.
 Your institution may then choose to fold students who "Leave a Message" into an offline communications stream.